-This topic describes how to connect self-managed databases that are not deployed on Alibaba Cloud to Database Autonomy Service (DAS).
-The databases include self-managed databases that are deployed in data centers or on VMs provided by other cloud service providers and database instances that are provided by other cloud service providers.
+This topic describes how to connect databases that are not on Alibaba Cloud to Database Autonomy Service (DAS).
+The databases include databases deployed in data centers, self-managed databases on VMs provided by third-party cloud service providers, and databases provided by third-party cloud service providers.

 Prerequisites